CIPPIC-CA/SmartCityToolkit/privacy.md

 Smart city solutions use data and/or information technology tools to offer new municipal services or improve existing municipal services.
 Both data and information technology tools can raise important privacy issues.

 The people of a municipality are often an integral component of municipal data analysis – their movement through space, their use of services, or their engagement with the municipality or other people are the data and context within and for which the analysis happens.
 This will usually involve the collection of information about identifiable individuals, which falls within the definition of “personal information” governed by data protection laws.
-Note that this definition includes not only information that, on its face, identifies individuals, but also information about and individual that is “identifiable”.
+Note that this definition des not only information that, on its face, identifies individuals, but also information about and individual that is “identifiable”.
 For example, data collected about an individual who is not identified by name but by "customer number” is easily identifiable if that data is compared to another database that includes both "customer number” and name.
 Location data of individuals, in particular, is extremely difficult to divorce from identity since people’s movement through space is often surprisingly consistent (e.g. daily travel from work to home and back) and unique (e.g., no one else both lives and works where you do).

 Smart city information technology raises privacy issues because of the prevalence of sensors that collect data.
 The privacy issues associated with networked sensors – the “Internet of Things” - is well known.
 The security issues associated with the very large network employed by Internet of Things solutions also poses issues for privacy, as insecure networks means that the personal information stored on those networks is also insecure.